open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 A skilled story teller can support the suspension of disbelief in order to entertain, or to cause an audience to consume a novel perspective.
 A fictional world can present opportunities to create characters that experience fear, or jealousy, or forgiveness - and all manner of other human conditions - and yet, once the context and situation are gleaned of their value, that fictional world can melt away.

-It is important, then, that when we share ideas that we cannot present with confient invoke
+It is important, then, that when we share ideas that we cannot present atop a foundation of evidence and reason - that we become accustom to providing caveat and supporting the process of discovering the ration

+ invoke
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NTI2Njk0NSwtNDUxNzkzOTUwLC0xOD
+eyJoaXN0b3J5IjpbMTk4ODU0NjM1NSwtNDUxNzkzOTUwLC0xOD
 M1MjcyNjc5XX0=
 -->